CommonJS Module Resolution

 /node_modules

 So require('lodash') from /home/app/src/lib/foo.js first checks /home/app/src/lib/node_modules/lodash, then /home/app/src/node_modules/lodash, then /home/app/node_modules/lodash, and so on.
-At each location, the same extension probing and directory-as-module logic applies.
+At each candidate location, the same extension probing and directory-as-module logic applies.
 The first match wins.

-Scoped packages
+Scoped Packages

-Subpath requires
+Subpath Requires

-You can require files deep inside a package: require('express/lib/router').
-The algorithm resolves express through the climbing chain, then appends /lib/router and applies the same extension probing and directory logic.
-So require('express/lib/router') might resolve to node_modules/express/lib/router/index.js or node_modules/express/lib/router.js.
+You can also require files inside a package, as in require('express/lib/router').
+The resolver first finds express through the climbing chain, then appends /lib/router and applies the same file and directory probing.
+That specifier might resolve to node_modules/express/lib/router.js or node_modules/express/lib/router/index.js.

-package.json "main" field
+package.json "main" Field

 {